 Clearly $p(T_{a,U})=V_a$.
-The family $\{T_{a,U}\}$ is a subbase for a topology on $X$ and we denote the associated topological space by $\tau X$.
-This topology is independent of the choice of subbases.
+The family $\{T_{a,U}\}$ is a base for a topology on $X$ and we denote the associated topological space by $\tau X$.
+This topology is independent of the choice of bases.
 Note that there is a continuous bijection

 The projection $p$ is therefore continuous as a map from $\tau X$ to $\tau K$.

 \begin{lemma} Let $\Xcal := (X,p,J,\Po)$, $\hat\Xcal := (\hat X,\hat p,\hat J,\Po)$ be net bundles of topological spaces and $f \in (\Xcal,\hat \Xcal)$ a morphism.
 Then $f:\tau X\to\tau\hat X$ is continuous. \end{lemma}